UbiquityRobotics/speech_commands/README.md

         sudo service apache2 restart
 * Test the server by addressing it from a browser, for instance http://10.0.0.25/index.html.
 You should get the apache2 default page.
 * (TODO The default page should be replaced by one that features Ubiquity Robotics.)
 * Test again using HTTPS.
-The result should be a security warnings, since you are not using an officially generated ssl key.
+The result should be a security warning, since you are not using a certified ssl key.
 * Copy speechcommands.html from wherever it is to /var/www/html on the robot.
 * Copy the /scripts and the /fonts folders as subfolders to /var/www/html on the robot.